-After rain, sections of road can become decidedly hazardous when fast-flowing creek crossings and slippery mud can cause road closures.
-The construction of the road started in 1870.
+The road finds its way through the rocks.
+It is surreal.
+This is a river and walls of rocks on each side.
+Located in the Munzur Mountains, the road links the villages of Kemaliye and Gümüşçeşme.
+The most challenging part of the journey is 8.7km long.
+The surface of the road is gravel.
+Its construction started in 1870.
 It took 130 years to be built.
+During the building of the road, sometimes the work had stopped for as much as twenty years.
 It's a road that was more than a century in the making, and when you see it you can immediately understand why.
+Acording to locals the authorities refused to build a road because of huge expences acording to hard topography.
 It trundles along a ridge high above the Euphrates (Fırat) River, and, in the course of its progress, passes through a phenomenal 4,722 meters of separate tunnels, each one of them laboriously hacked out of the mountainside.